dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ## Secret Manager

-The Secret Manager tool stores sensitive data during application development.In this context, a piece of sensitive data is an app secret.
+The Secret Manager tool stores sensitive data during application development.
+In this context, a piece of sensitive data is an app secret.
 App secrets are stored in a separate location from the project tree.
 The app secrets are associated with a specific project or shared across several projects.
 The app secrets aren't checked into source control.

 > [!WARNING]
 > The Secret Manager tool doesn't encrypt the stored secrets and shouldn't be treated as a trusted store.
 It's for development purposes only.
 The keys and values are stored in a JSON configuration file in the user profile directory.